Devise your battle plan, moms and dads. Flu season is here.

 If that doesn’t sound like fun, there are some things you can do to prevent the flu.
 No. 1?
 Get a vaccination.

-The shot-form of the vaccine – a common route – is "approved for use in people older than 6 months," the CDC says.
+The shot-form of the vaccine – a common route – is approved for use in people 6 months and older, the CDC says.

 Children as young as 2 years old and people as old as 49 also have the option of receiving a nasal-spray version of the vaccine, it notes.
-However, be cautious: The nasal-spray vaccine is not approved for unhealthy or pregnant people, the CDC adds.
+However, be cautious: The nasal-spray vaccine is not approved for unhealthy or pregnant people, people with weakened immune systems and some others, the CDC adds.

-The CDC recommends that everyone – especially women who are pregnant, people who are 65 and older and those with medical conditions such as asthma or diabetes – get vaccinated, and do so every year.
+The CDC recommends that everyone 6 months and older – especially women who are pregnant, people who are 65 and older and those with chronic medical conditions such as asthma or diabetes – get vaccinated, and do so every year.

 So when should the family take a trip to the pharmacy or doctor’s office?
 As soon as the vaccine is available, the CDC suggests.